 Dujiangyan Panda Base

-Base land covers 605,968 square yards (506,666 square meters), and it subdivides into 6 zones including: rescuing and quarantining area, disease prevention and control research area, recovering and training area, reception and education area, vegetation area, and service area.
-This base offers plentiful supply of bamboos as staple food for this treatured animal.
-Tourists can follow the cute animals’ activities with cameras, electronic devices and other means.
+Base land covers 506,666 square meters (605,968 square yards), and it subdivides into 6 zones including: rescuing and quarantining area, disease prevention and control research area, recovering and training area, reception and education area, vegetation area, and service area.
+Dujiangyan Panda Base offers plentiful supply of bamboos as staple food for this treatured animal.
+Tourists can follow the cute animals activities with cameras, electronic devices and other means.

 Panda Keeper's Program

 Special work garments will be distributed to volunteers.
 The first chore is cleaning the animal cages, and followed by food preparation.
 Volunteers need to slice bamboos into smaller pieces for easier ingestion.
 In fact, an adult one consumes about 40kg (88 pounds) fresh bamboo shoots a day, 14kg (about 31 pounds) bamboo stalks, or 20kg (about 44 pounds) bamboo leaves.
 Be sure to feed them enough!
 Besides, snacks should be prepared including apples, carrots or steamed buns etc.